avajs/ava/readme.md

 AVA lets you register hooks that are run before and after your tests.
 This allows you to run setup and/or teardown code.

 `test.before()` registers a hook to be run before the first test in your test file.
 Similarly `test.after()` registers a hook to be run after the last test.
-Use `test.after.always()` to register a hook that will **always** run once your tests and other hooks complete. `.always()` hooks run regardless of whether there were earlier failures or if all tests were skipped, so they are ideal for cleanup tasks.
-There are two exceptions to this however.
-If you use `--fail-fast` AVA will stop testing as soon as a failure occurs, and it won't run any hooks including the `.always()` hooks.
-Uncaught exceptions will crash your tests, possibly preventing `.always()` hooks from running.
+Use `test.after.always()` to register a hook that will **always** run once your tests and other hooks complete. `.always()` hooks run regardless of whether there were earlier failures, so they are ideal for cleanup tasks.
+Note however that uncaught exceptions, unhandled rejections or timeouts will crash your tests, possibly preventing `.always()` hooks from running.

 `test.beforeEach()` registers a hook to be run before each test in your test file.
 Similarly `test.afterEach()` a hook to be run after each test.
-Use `test.afterEach.always()` to register an after hook that is called even if other test hooks, or the test itself, fail. `.always()` hooks are ideal for cleanup tasks.
+Use `test.afterEach.always()` to register an after hook that is called even if other test hooks, or the test itself, fail.

-If a test is skipped with the `.skip` modifier, the respective `.beforeEach()` and `.afterEach()` hooks are not run.
-Likewise, if all tests in a test file are skipped `.before()` and `.after()` hooks for the file are not run.
-Hooks modified with `.always()` will always run, even if all tests are skipped.
+If a test is skipped with the `.skip` modifier, the respective `.beforeEach()`, `.afterEach()` and `.afterEach.always()` hooks are not run.
+Likewise, if all tests in a test file are skipped `.before()`, `.after()` and `.after.always()` hooks for the file are not run.

-**Note**: If the `--fail-fast` flag is specified, AVA will stop after the first test failure and the `.always` hook will **not** run.

-Like `test()` these methods take an optional title and a callback function.
+Like `test()` these methods take an optional title and an implementation function.
 The title is shown if your hook fails to execute.
-The callback is called with an [execution object](#t).
+The implementation is called with an [execution object](#t).
+You can use assertions in your hooks.
+You can also pass a [macro function](#test-macros) and additional arguments.

-`before` hooks execute before `beforeEach` hooks. `afterEach` hooks execute before `after` hooks.
+`.before()` hooks execute before `.beforeEach()` hooks. `.afterEach()` hooks execute before `.after()` hooks.
 Within their category the hooks execute in the order they were defined.
+By default hooks execute concurrently, but you can use `test.serial` to ensure only that single hook is run at a time.
+Unlike with tests, serial hooks are *not* run before other hooks:

 ```js
 test.before(t => {